Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/ashley.md

     I learned how to use groupby in a quick, practical way.
 I've always had trouble with that.

 **Ashley's Response:** Hi Varun, thanks for your feedback!
 You're completely right about the indexes - they're a bit messed up because of the sampling and joining, and I totally forgot to reindex.
 I'll go back and see if I can fix that, thanks for the suggestion!

+## Sen

+-**One thing I like**: How much work you've put into your project so far really shows.
+You approach the data from so many angles, including a bunch of descriptive stats, visualizations, paying attention to features such as numerical text features, sentiment, and POS.
+So thorough.

+-**One avenue for improvement**: Commenting your code a bit more, especially for the larger code chunks, might be helpful to orient your reader (and future you).

+-**One thing I learned**: I learned about NLTK's sentiment library.
+Looks like it'd be fun to experiment with.